billforward/bf-node/README.md

 -------------------------
 We use Sinon for mocking, Chai for assertions, and Mocha as our testrunner.

-Test settings (including BillForward credentials) are loaded from the file `test/config/config.json`.
+Test settings (including BillForward credentials) are loaded from the file `config.json` in `test/config`.

-You will have to make this file yourself; you can base it on the template `test/config/config.example.json`.
+You will have to make this file yourself; you can base it on the template `config.example.json`.

 Run all tests: